 All Employees at ROC are subject to insider trading law prohibitions.
-In general terms, this means that it is illegal for any Employee who has material information about any company that is not generally available to the public to:
+In general terms, this means that it is illegal for any Employee who has material information about ROC that is not generally available to the public to:

-- buy, sell or otherwise deal in that company's securities; - advise or encourage any other person to buy, sell or otherwise deal in that company's securities; and/or - pass on this material information to another person.
+- buy, sell or otherwise deal in ROC securities; - advise or encourage any other person to buy, sell or otherwise deal in ROC securities; and/or - pass on this material information to another person.